What is Covid-19?

 COVID-19 testing in Las Vegas

 Southern Nevada Occupational Health Center performs antibody and PCR test in Las Vegas.
 The SNOHC has been providing Occupational Health Service in Las Vegas for plus 15 years.
 Now, with the COVID-19 pandemic, we stand by your side.
 Call us at (702) 381-3989 for further information.
-Get an online appointment here.
+To make an appointment, fill the form on the right side out

 Frequently Asked Questions about COVID-19 Testing (Antibody test & PCR)